cfdemons/AIRTUKT/README.md

 ./install.sh
 ```

+The installer will automatically install `uv`, obtain Python 3.10, create the AIRTUK environment, install the required packages, and register the Jupyter kernels.

 Once the installation is complete, launch the tutorials with:

 ```bash
 ./run_airtuk.sh
 ```

 That's it!
-AIRTUK will create the required environments and Jupyter kernels automatically.
+AIRTUK will manage the required Python 3.10 environment and create the required AIRTUK environments and Jupyter kernels automatically.